Historical Neuroticism: A Collective Refusal to Move on With Life

-Without a claim of being a historian or a mental health provider, but simply with a curiosity to observe with an open mind - I am sharing some thoughts which may, or may not be making a tiny dent in certain taboo-ish themes prevailing in the collective awareness.
+Without a claim of being a historian or a mental health provider, but simply with a curiosity to observe with an open mind---I am sharing some thoughts which may, or may not be making a tiny dent in certain taboo-ish themes prevailing in the global collective awareness.

 Well, call me naïve if you don't share my faith in the basic goodness of man and his deeply seated drive to shake off any inner obstacles to live a full life.
 Call me anything else if you wish, but my observation is telling me that at some point everybody gets tired of their past, eager to replace those painful traumas with a nostalgic yearning for a new future that won't be just a cheap imitation of the past.

-I put the word "neuroticism" into my title, and it's not to mock anyone, criticize anyone, but it's used with that same benevolent attitude that you may see at your doctor - who simply states the results of his observation, while not attaching a guilt-or-something to it.
+I put the word "neuroticism" into my title, and it's not to mock anyone, criticize anyone, but it's used with that same benevolent attitude that you may see at your doctor---who simply states the results of his observation, while not attaching a guilt-or-mocking to it.

 History - Not Much for the Mankind to Be Proud Of

 History of the mankind is filled with embarrassing and horrifying examples of inhuman acts against each other, which are in a total mismatch with otherwise advanced level of cultural expression of those eras.

 These thoughts of contradictory and almost schizoid behavior were flooding my mind as I was standing at the edge of the "Sacrificing Well" in the ancient Mayan ruins of Chichenitza---at the exact spot from which the sacrificed victims used to be pushed down to their death.

 While deeply in these thoughts, my eyes met the impressive Stellar Observatory, and with chills up my spine I was asking myself : How could someone with a calendar as precise as ours be so cruel in their heart?